 ABYSS Index vs CryptoQuant: read the cycle, free and redistributable

 CryptoQuant shines in on-chain and exchange-flow data, with a freemium model (limited free tier and paid plans).
-To read the CYCLE —MVRV, NUPL and a 0–1 risk— ABYSS computes it with its own node, shows it free and lets you redistribute the data because it's ours.
+To read the CYCLE, ABYSS computes the on-chain (MVRV, NUPL) with its own node and derives a 0–1 risk from price; it shows it free and lets you redistribute the data because it's ours.

 Side-by-side comparison